Rynji/Rynji.github.io/_projects/2023-08-01-new-heights.md

 ![](/images/projects/new-heights/ui/image2.png)

 If given more time and art resources I would've made the onboarding of new players more interesting by adding a proper introduction to the game.
-I would've also made the visual style of the UI more like actual climbing guides with a more paper look.
+I would've also made the visual style of the UI more like actual climbing guides with a more paper-like look.
 But given our limited resources we settled on a simpler modern/clean visual design.

 ----